styfle/magnemite/README.md

 ![img](img/magnemite.gif)

+A screen recorder for websites, built with Electron.

-A website recorder useful for getting repro steps from an end user, built with Electron.
+It's useful for getting repro steps from an end user, without needing them to explicitely tell you the steps.

-TODO: insert image of pokemon
+Just package conifgure and package Magnemite, tell them to use it as they normally use your website, and now you have a video of the issue!

 ## Installation

-TODO - download link
+TODO

 ## Usage